Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Abstract

 \section{Abstract}

 This paper considers the phenomenon of distinct regional frequencies recently observed in some power systems.
-We first study the causes through dynamic simulations and then develop the mathematical model describing this behaviour.
+First, a reduced-order mathematical model describing this behaviour is developed.
 Then, techniques to solve the model are discussed, demonstrating that the post-fault frequency evolution in any given region is equal to the frequency evolution of the Centre Of Inertia plus certain inter-area oscillations.
 This finding leads to the deduction of conditions for guaranteeing frequency stability in all regions of a power system, a deduction performed using a mixed analytical-numerical approach that combines mathematical analysis with regression methods on simulation samples.
 The proposed stability conditions are linear inequalities that can be implemented in any optimisation routine allowing the co-optimisation of all existing ancillary services for frequency support: inertia, multi-speed frequency response, load damping and an optimised largest power infeed.
 This is the first reported mathematical framework with explicit conditions to maintain frequency stability in a power system exhibiting inter-area oscillations in frequency.